CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone_local.md

    * [Rclone download site](https://rclone.org/downloads/)

-Once you have Rclone installed you still need configure the connection to Allas.
+Once you have Rclone installed you still need to configure the connection to Allas.
 Rclone is a command line application so both configurarion and actual usage is normally done in a command
 line: _Terminal_ in Mac and Linux, _Command prompt_ or _Powershell_ in Windows.